 - They will have to go outside of the industry for creative, strategic & account service talent

-- They will have to accept remote employees as a partial solution
+- They will have to accept remote and hybrid employees as a partial solution

 In an era of free agency, it’s a player’s market, not an owner’s market.
 That’s the way it should be in an industry with no certification, licenses or inventory.